 Do you have Home Hub and Echo Dot in your smart home?
 Here’s what you need to know.

 Can I Connect My Google Home Hub to My Echo Dot?

-Connecting Your Google Home and Echo Dot via Bluetooth
+Connecting Your Google Home and Echo Dot Speakers via Bluetooth

-- Open the Alexa app and visit your Settings inside the menu.
+- Open the Alexa app and tap on “Devices.”

-- Alexa will find your Google Home speaker.
-Once you see it, tap the device’s name to connect it to your Alexa device.
+- Tap on your Google Home Hub to connect it to your Alexa device.

 Making Google Home and Echo Dot Work Together